 A FOREST FOR THE FUTURE – AT HADFIELD CLEARING

-Kahikatea, or white pine, are New Zealand’s tallest trees and the 10 hectare remnant on the Hadfield site is one of the largest stands of this forest type left in the Nelson Tasman region.
-Students from Golden Bay High School and their families have been very involved in planting at the site, along with Forest and Bird volunteers.
+Kahikatea, or white pine, are New Zealand’s tallest trees and the 10 hectare remnant was one of the largest stands left in the Nelson Tasman region.
+However the wetland had been drained and gorse and blackberry were starting to invade.

 Natives planted at Hadfield Clearing